Optimize SSD performance

 TRIM command allows notifying the SSD to wipe out data from blocks that are no longer in use.
 Erasing those blocks reduces the Write speed and maintains optimum performance throughout the lifespan.

-By default, the TRIM feature should be enabled in Windows 7, 8, 8.1 and 10, but sometimes it may not happen.
+By default, the TRIM feature should be enabled in Windows 11/ 10, but sometimes it may not happen.
 Here’s how you can ensure that TRIM is configured properly:

-1. Type cmd on start menu search, Right click on command prompt select run as administrator.
+1. Type cmd on the start menu search, Right click on the command prompt select run as administrator.

 2. Type in the following command and press Enter